pu2clr/PIC16F/projects/03-PIC16F_LCD16x2/lcd_library/README.md

 This small 16x2 LCD library is intended to support the entire PIC16F line.
 However, the tests conducted covered only three microcontrollers: PIC16F628A, PIC16F876A, and PIC16F887.

+This library can be freely distributed using the MIT Free Software model.
+By using or installing Library you are agreeing to the terms of the MIT licence.

 ## About LCD16x2 Library for PIC Microcontrollers

 **1. Compatibility with HD44780 Controller:**